Experiencing Magnificent Awe: Moments of Psychological Growth

 Scientific Discovery and Awe

-Albert Einstein warned, “the process of scientific discovery is, in effect, a continual flight from wonder.”
+Albert Einstein warned, “The process of scientific discovery is, in effect, a continual flight from wonder.”
 In the magnificence of his theoretical understanding, Einstein reminded us, “He who can no longer pause to wonder and stand rapt in awe, is as good as dead; his eyes are closed.”
 Einstein recognized the vast and unexplainable elements of complexity.
 Finite minds can never completely understand deeper matters.
-Our meager capability to know only shines a flickering light on the stunning landscape of the boundary-less universe.
+Our meager capability to know only shines a flickering light on the stunning landscape of the boundaryless universe.

 Einstein explains, “Occurrences. . .are beyond the reach of exact prediction because of the variety of factors in operation, not because of any lack of order in nature.”
 Nature strictly follows predictable laws.
 There is order in life.
 However, we’re incapable of capturing all the laws contributing to the final outcome.
 Einstein says, “We still do not know one thousandth of one percent of what nature has revealed to us.”